dsrrenCodes/autonomousML/ADVERSARIAL_RESULTS.md

 **Result: 8/8.** An earlier run of this same suite scored 6/8 — the two failures drove a fix, and this document records both runs so the change is auditable rather than asserted.

-This closes the two open items in [EVIDENCE.md](EVIDENCE.md): *"Full end-to-end graph run"* and *"Re-run the full suite through the integrated pipeline"*.

 | | |
 |---|---|